Jiayi666/Jiayi666.github.io/_posts/2018-12-26-ros-tutorial-note.md

 #### ROS Message

 &nbsp;&nbsp;&nbsp;&nbsp;ROS message is the **actual messages** being passed by ROS topics.
 The publisher will `pub` ROS messages to the topic.
 Different ROS message have different `type` and most of the type is defined specifically for this topic.
-To check the type of a ROS message and publish ROS message, see [this tutorial](http://wiki.ros.org/ROS/Tutorials/UnderstandingTopics).
+To check the type of a ROS message and publish ROS message, see [this tutorial](http://wiki.ros.org/ROS/Tutorials/UnderstandingTopics).、

+#### ROS Service

+&nbsp;&nbsp;&nbsp;&nbsp;ROS service is another way to provide communication between ROS nodes.
+Instead of only publish and subscribe, using service (server / client paradigm) the user can define more complicated **server operation** compared with ROS topic.
+The command for ROS service is `rosservice` and the tutorial can be found [here](http://wiki.ros.org/ROS/Tutorials/UnderstandingServicesParams).

+#### Parameter Server

+&nbsp;&nbsp;&nbsp;&nbsp;Most of the time, ROS parameter server is used to store **globally viewable parameters** such as configuration variables.
+Because this server is not designed to be high performance, the stored parameters should be static such as configuration parameters.

+&nbsp;&nbsp;&nbsp;&nbsp;By using `rosparam`, user can load or dump data into the parameter server by variable name.
+Tutorials can be found [here](http://wiki.ros.org/Parameter%20Server).